-Percentage of total voting power represents voting power with respect to all shares of our Class B common stock, as a single class.
+Percentage of total voting power represents voting power with respect to all shares of our Class A and Class B common stock, as a single class.
 The holders of our Class B common stock are entitled to ten votes per share, and holders of our Class A common stock are entitled to one vote per share.
-See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock and Class B Common Stock are entitled to one vote per share.
-See the section titled "Description of Capital Stock-Class A Common Stock are entitled to one vote per share.
-See the section titled "Description of Capital Stock-Class A Common Stock are entitled to one vote per share.
-See the section titled "Description of Capital Stock-Class A Common Stock are entitled to one vote per share.
-See the section titled "Description of Capital Stock-Class A Common Stock are entitled to one vote per share.
-See the section titled "Description of Capital Stock-Class B Common stock held by Index Ventures Growth III (Jersey), L.P., (b) 4,365,618 shares of Class B common stock held by Index Ventures Growth HII (Jersey), L.P., (d) 66,476 shares of Class B common stock held by Yucca (Jersey) SLP (Index Ventures Growth III co-investment scheme) and (e) 167,513 shares of Class B common stock held by Yucca (Jersey) SLP (Index Ventures Growth HII (Jersey), L.P., and Index Ventures VI Parallel Entrepreneur Fund (Jersey), L.P., Index Venture Associates VI Limited is the managing general partner of Index Ventures Growth III (Jersey), L.P., which limited partnerships ("the Funds") together with Yucca (Jersey) SLP are the Index Venture Entities.
+See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock and Class B Common Stock and Class B Common Stock are entitled to ten votes per share.
+See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock and Class B Common Stock and Class B Common Stock are entitled to ten votes per share.
+See the section titled "Description of Capital Stock-Class A Common Stock are entitled to ten votes per share.
+See the section titled "Description of Capital Stock-Class A Common Stock are entitled to ten votes per share.
+See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock are entitled to ten votes per share.
+See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock are entitled to ten votes per share.
+See the section titled "Description of Capital Stock-Class A Common Stock are entitled to ten votes per share.
+See the section titled "Description of Capital Stock-Class A Common Stock are entitled to ten votes per share."

+stock are entitled to ten votes per share, and holders of our Class A common stock are entitled to one vote per share.
+See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock" for additional information about the voting rights of our Class A and Class B common stock.

+(1) Consists of (a) 38,915,736 shares of Class B common stock held by Index Ventures VI (Jersey), L.P., (b) 13,096,854 shares of Class B common stock held by Index Ventures VI Parallel Entrepreneur Fund (Jersey), L.P., (d) 199,428 shares of Class B common stock held by Yucca (Jersey) SLP (Index Ventures Growth III co-investment scheme) and (e) 502,539 shares of Class B common stock held by Yucca (Jersey) SLP (Index Ventures Growth III co-investment scheme).
+Index Venture Associates VI Limited is the managing general partner of Index Ventures VI (Jersey), L.P. and Index Ventures VI Parallel Entrepreneur Fund (Jersey), L.P., Index Ventures Growth Associates III Limited is the managing general partner of Index Ventures Growth III (Jersey) L.P. which limited partnerships ("the Funds") together with Yucca (Jersey) SLP are the Index Venture Entitities.
 Yucca (Jersey) SLP is the administrator of the Index co-investment vehicles that are contractually required to mirror the relevant Funds' investment.
-David Hall, Phil Balderson, Nigled Greenwood and Sinéed Meehan are the members of the board of directors of Index Venture Associates VI Limited and Parallel Entrepreneur Index Venture Associates VI Limited and Index Venture Service Index Venture Associates VI Limited and I may be deemed to have shared voting, investment and dispositive power with respect to the shares held by this entity.
-David Hall, Phil Balderson, Ian Henderson, Nigel Greenwood and Sinéad Meehan are the members of the board of directors of Index Venture Growth Associates III Limited and may be deemed to have shared voting, investment and dispositive power with respect to the shares held by this entity.
+David Hall, Phil Balderson, Ian Henderson, Nigel Greenwood and Sinéad Meehan are the members of the board of directors of Index Venture Associates III Limited and may be deemed to have shared voting, investment and dispositive power with respect to the shares held by this entity.
 These individuals disclaim beneficial ownership with respect to such shares except to the extent of their pecuniary interest therein.
 The address of each of these entities is 5th Floor, 44 Esplanade, St Helier, Jersey JE1 3FG, Channel Islands, except for Yucca (Jersey) SLP (Index Ventures co-investment scheme), the address of which is 44 Esplanade, St. Helier, Jersey JE4 9WG.